fluxninja/aperture/docs/markdown.md

 ### <span id="variable"></span> Variable

-> Component that emits a variable value as an output signal, can be defined in dynamic configuration.
+> Component that emits a constant signal which can be changed at runtime through dynamic configuration.